 Magnet Recognition reinforces commitment to providing nursing excellence

-St. Joseph’s Regional Medical Center, which includes St. Joseph’s Children’s Hospital, has again attained Magnet® recognition as part of the American Nurses Credentialing Center’s (ANCC) Magnet Recognition Program® — for the fourth time, 16 consecutive years.
+St. Joseph’s University Medical Center, which includes St. Joseph’s Children’s Hospital, has again attained Magnet® recognition as part of the American Nurses Credentialing Center’s (ANCC) Magnet Recognition Program® — for the fourth time, 16 consecutive years.
 This voluntary credentialing program for hospitals recognizes excellence in nursing and is the highest honor an organization can receive for professional nursing practice.

 “Magnet Recognition serves as a means for acknowledging peak performance and recognizes extraordinary innovations that transform hospital environments – it is an incredible source of pride for our nurses and St. Joseph’s as a whole.
-The ANCC Magnet Recognition Program surveyors complimented St. Joseph’s Regional Medical Center’s high standard for nursing education, including our doctorate, masters and BSN nurses; St. Joseph’s many state and national recognitions; our innovative programs, including the Emergency Department Pivot Nursing Project; and the overall strength of our Magnet recognition application and survey results, as these all pertain to St. Joseph’s outstanding efforts in providing consistently superior patient care amidst a period of facility expansion and renovation,” said Maria Brennan, DNP, RN, CPHQ, Chief Nursing Officer, St. Joseph’s Healthcare System, and Vice President, Patient Care Services, St. Joseph’s Regional Medical Center.
+The ANCC Magnet Recognition Program surveyors complimented St. Joseph’s University Medical Center’s high standard for nursing education, including our doctorate, masters and BSN nurses; St. Joseph’s many state and national recognitions; our innovative programs, including the Emergency Department Pivot Nursing Project; and the overall strength of our Magnet recognition application and survey results, as these all pertain to St. Joseph’s outstanding efforts in providing consistently superior patient care amidst a period of facility expansion and renovation,” said Maria Brennan, DNP, RN, CPHQ, Chief Nursing Officer, St. Joseph’s Health, and Vice President, Patient Care Services, St. Joseph’s University Medical Center.

 “St. Joseph’s is extremely proud and honored to earn Magnet® recognition for the fourth consecutive time.
 It is yet another confirmation of the excellent health services that our organization offers to the many thousands of people who depend on us for their life’s care,” added Mrs. Brennan.
 “This is an organization that truly values its nursing team.
-Along with many years as a Magnet hospital, St. Joseph’s Regional Medical Center is also distinguished as the only winner, world-wide of The Magnet Prize® in 2010, awarded to St. Joseph’s for innovative nursing practice.”
+Along with many years as a Magnet hospital, St. Joseph’s University Medical Center is also distinguished as the only winner, world-wide of The Magnet Prize® in 2010, awarded to St. Joseph’s for innovative nursing practice.”